Iterative Adversarial Attack on Image-guided Story Ending Generation: Related Works

 \subsubsection{Single-modal Adversarial Attack}

-Adversarial attack is first proposed in computer vision for classification task, which illustrates the vulnerability of deep learning models.
-In the image classification task, there are many algorithms based on both the architecture and the parameters of the model performing gradient-based optimization on the input and constructing adversarial examples, such as FGSM~\cite{goodfellow2014explaining}, PGD~\cite{madry2017towards}, MIM~\cite{dong2018boosting} and SI~\cite{lin2019nesterov}.
-In the text classification task, current successful adversarial attack methods adopt heuristic rules to modify the characters of a word ~\cite{jin2019bert}, and substitute words with synonyms ~\cite{ren2019generating}.
-Gao et al.~\cite{gao2018black} applied perturbations based on word embeddings such as Glove ~\cite{pennington2014glove}, which were not strictly semantically and grammatically coordinated.
-Li et al.~\cite{li2020bert} turned BERT against its fine-tuned models and generated adversarial samples using pre-trained masked language models exemplified by BERT.
+The adversarial attack is first proposed in computer vision for classification tasks, which illustrates the vulnerability of deep learning models.
+In the image classification task, there are many algorithms based on both the architecture and the parameters of the model performing gradient-based optimization on the input and constructing adversarial examples, such as FGSM~\cite{goodfellow2014explaining}, PGD~\cite{madry2017towards}, MIM~\cite{dong2018boosting} and AutoMA~\cite{9599534}.
+In the text classification task, current successful adversarial attack methods adopt heuristic rules to modify the characters of a word~\cite{jin2019bert}, and substitute words with synonyms~\cite{ren2019generating}.
+Gao et al.~\cite{gao2018black} applied perturbations based on word embeddings such as Glove~\cite{pennington2014glove}, which were not strictly semantically and grammatically coordinated.
+Li et al.~\cite{li2020bert} turned BERT against its fine-tuned models and used BERT to generate adversarial samples for texts.
+In addition, Wang et al.~\cite{wang2022di} explored a white-box adversarial attack for images classifiers from the perspective of interpretable features.
+Shen et al.~\cite{shen2021bbas} applied boosting-based black-box attacks to enhance the diversity of perturbation, which can contribute to adversarial training.
+Naseer~\cite{naseer2020self} trained a purifier network in a self-supervised manner to defend against unseen adversarial attacks.
+During the training, the adversarial images are generated by a self-supervised perturbation that can disrupt the deep perceptual features.

-For text generation tasks, universal adversarial attack~\cite{wallace2020imitation} , a new type of attack, consists of a single snippet of text that can be added to any input sentence to mislead the neural machine translation model.
+For text generation tasks, universal adversarial attack~\cite{wallace2020imitation}, a new type of attack, consists of a single snippet of text that can be added to any input sentence to mislead the neural machine translation model.
 Seq2Sick~\cite{cheng2020seq2sick} is a white-box attack method against sequence-to-sequence models, which solves an optimization problem by gradient projection.
-T3~\cite{wang2019t3} is a tree-based autoencoder to embed the discrete text data into a continuous representation space, which can perform an adversarial perturbation against QA models.
+T3~\cite{wang2020t3} is a tree-based autoencoder to embed the discrete text data into a continuous representation space, which can perform an adversarial perturbation against QA models.
 CLAPS~\cite{lee2020contrastive} can mitigate the conditional text generation problem by contrasting positive pairs with negative pairs, such that the model is exposed to various valid or incorrect perturbations of the inputs, for improved generalization.

 However, the input of multimodal models involving multiple modalities and the complexity of the text generation tasks make it impractical to directly employ the standard single-modal adversarial attack methods against multimodal text generation tasks.